polarxcised/MemeVerse-Discord-Bot/README.md

 ## **🛠️ Customization**

 - Add or modify commands in the `bot.py` file.
-- Replace or add APIs to tailor FunBot to your community’s needs.
+- Replace or add APIs to tailor Memeverse to your server’s needs.

 ---